This blog may contain affiliate links. Read our disclosure policy for more info.

 Instead of reading from history books we read from the walls of the city by deciphering images that represent some of Colombia’s biggest issues.

-My favorite piece of artwork told a story about the sad deaths of thousands of homeless people killed by the army.
-Once killed, these harmless, poor men and women of the streets were dressed as soldiers from groups such as FARC (a far left-wing political organization) and handed into the government for a monetary reward.
+My favorite piece of artwork told a story about the lives lost of thousands of homeless people to the army.
+Then, these harmless, poor men and women of the streets were dressed as soldiers from groups such as FARC (a far left-wing political organization) and handed into the government for a monetary reward.
 It was stories like this that are told by the people through artwork on the city streets and often left out of history books.

 This tragedy is just one of the stories behind one piece of artwork on one wall, and as you venture further on a Bogota graffiti tour, many other stories are told!